CODE OF PROFESSIONAL CONDUCT

 (b) Permitted disclosures.
 Nothing in subsection (a) of this rule shall prohibit the disclosure of confidential client information under the following circumstances:

-(A) When disclosure is required by the standards of the public accountancy profession in reporting on the examination of financial statements;
+(A) When disclosure is required by the standards of the public accountancy profession

 (B) When disclosure is required by a court order;